+NOTE: All scholarships have been awarded.
 The Yoga Dana Foundation, Spirit Rock and the Life Balance Institute are also awarding 7 scholarships to teachers who demonstrate financial need and a proven commitment to teaching yoga to disadvantaged or under-served communities.
 Learn more...

-Led by nationally known teachers of both yoga and Buddhism, this training weaves together into one seamless practice yoga asana and pranayama, insight meditation, the wisdom teachings of the Buddha, and the wisdom teachings of Patanjali’s Yoga Sutra and other classic texts from the yoga tradition.
+Led by nationally known teachers of both yoga and Buddhism, this training weaves together into one seamless practice yoga asana and pranayama, Insight Meditation, the wisdom teachings of the Buddha, and the wisdom teachings of Patanjali’s Yoga Sutra and other classic texts from the yoga tradition.